Mandela statue: Row over rabbit in Nelson's ear

 "We'd want people to see that statue as a symbol of hope, not about something like a rabbit."

-Mr Mandela, who died at the age of 95, was widely acclaimed for his role in fighting white minority rule and promoting reconciliation after being elected South Africa's first black president in 1994.'No trouser signature allowed'
+Mr Mandela, who died at the age of 95, was widely acclaimed for his role in fighting white minority rule and promoting reconciliation after being elected South Africa's first black president in 1994.

 The nine-metre (30ft) bronze statue was unveiled on 16 December, a day after Mr Mandela was buried.